trungtt198x/polymedia-spam/README.md

 One billion SPAM coins are minted every day.

-Users earn SPAM simply by sending Sui transactions.
+Users earn SPAM simply by sending Iota transactions.

 The more txs you send, the more SPAM you receive.